telecombcn-dl/2018-dlai-team10/index.md

 In this project, we have tackled for the first time a Deep Learning problem.
 We have created self-contained and detailed explainend notebooks, where all the pipeline characteristic of these kind of challenges is implemented **from scratch** (DL settings, data download and manipulation, architecture definition, training steps, validation and testing computation...).
 Each one of us has addressed the problem with a different approach, studying this way 3 different kinds of deep learning models as a team.
 We have faced typical deep learning problems such as overfitting, hyperparameter tuning and so on.

-As conclusions, we have found that the model that gives the best performance is the CNN (with an accuracy of 90%), while
+As conclusions, we have found that the model that gives the best performance is the CNN (with an accuracy of 90%), while the MLP and the LSTM have a very similar performance (accuracies of 85.4%).
+However, although the MLP is a simpler structure, the LSTM would perform better for the Quick, Draw! because as it has learned the temporal evolution of the data, it could perfom competitevely in real time.

 To conclude with, we would like to highlight that we have learned a lot with this project.
+Most of us started the semester with zero previous knowledge of Deep Learning and a few months later we have been able to implement form scratch different DL architectures.
+So, although it has been more time consuming that what we expected it to be, it has been extremely gratifying to obtain appropiate results.
+This project has been very useful to understand and comprehend the main ideas behind all the theory explained in class.

 # 6. Future Work